kragen/derctuo/electronics-next-project.md

 equipment).
 This is related to [the microcontroller inventory](microcontroller-inventory.md) and [the nonshopping list](ghettobotics-nonshopping-list.md).
-Here are some 58 projects I could try to do, in random order:
+Here are some 58 projects I could try to do, mostly in random order with five randomly chosen but with a few manually chosen to move to the top list of finalists:

+- **house thermometer** (indoor, outdoor, logging)
+- **Joule Thief** as a simple battery tester if nothing else
+- **7-segment display** with 7 scavenged discrete LEDs in some kind of case with slits and partitions, which can be very large
 - **use a speaker as a microphone** to get bidirectional audio on a microcontroller.
 - **make the strip of giant LEDs shine** so we can illuminate with it